em3ndez/tiny-web-server/README.md

 }
 ```

-In this example, a `TinyWeb.SocketClient` is created to connect to a WebSocket server running on `localhost` at
+In this example, a `TinyWeb.WebSocketClient` is created to connect to a WebSocket server running on `localhost` at
 port 8081.
 The client performs a WebSocket handshake, sends a message to the `/messenger/chatback` path, and prints the
 response received from the server.
 On the wire, the path and message are put in a specific structure for sending to
 the server.
 That's opinionated, whereas the regular HTTP side of TinyWeb is not.
 This is to make the webSockets